bazbt3/pybadge-adventure/README.md

 A necessarily simple adventure game program created for the [Adafruit PyBadge computer](https://www.adafruit.com/product/4200).

-Controls at the start of the project:
+## Controls at the start of the project

-* Movement: Up, Down,
+* Movement: N = up button, E = left, S = down, W = right.

 ![Photo!](/img/pybadge-adventure_photo.jpeg)

 ## Enhancements intended

-* Basic combat.
+* Basic combat, potentially using a combination of the Select and Start buttons.

 ## What is an Adafruit PyBadge?